priyankarauthan/Java-Interview-Questions/README.md

 Deadlocks occur when multiple threads acquire locks in different orders.
 The solution is to always acquire locks in a fixed order to prevent circular waiting. synchronized(LOCK1) first, then synchronized(LOCK2) ensures safe locking.

+### default Keyword in Java 8

+In Java 8, the default keyword is used to define default methods in interfaces.
+This allows interfaces to have method implementations without breaking existing implementing classes.

+## Why Default Methods?

+Before Java 8, interfaces could only have abstract methods.
+If a new method was added to an interface, all implementing classes had to implement it.
+Default methods solve this problem by allowing new methods with a default implementation.

+1)Backward Compatibility

+Allows adding new methods to interfaces without breaking existing implementations.

+2)  Multiple Inheritance Issue

+If a class implements two interfaces with the same default method, Java forces an override to resolve ambiguity.

+### GENERICS

+Generics in Java are like templates that let you write code that works with different types of data without having to rewrite the same code for each type.
+They make your code more flexible, reusable, and type-safe.